sophieatgithub/JavaScript-Forum/README.md

 ### Reflection

-- I would like to look into the efficiency of this structure.
-Currently the new Date() function is called, and then the properites are assigned to a currDate object, for each iteration over the json object.
-This is unnecessary, and I would like to look into ways to only do this once, such as creating a global new Date() object.

 - My next step for this project is to create the form, allowing next comments to be posted.

 ### Built with